Springfield Thunderbirds: History

 On February 17, 2018, it was announced that the Springfield Thunderbirds and the MassMutual Center would host the 2019 AHL All-Star Classic and Skills contest, to take place on January 27–28, 2019.
 This marked the first AHL All-Star Game in Springfield since 1959.
 MGM Springfield served as the host of the event.
 The Western Conference was victorious in the skills competition, while the Central Division defeated the Atlantic Division in the championship game of the round-robin event.
 Both events were sold out.

 On March 6, 2020, the Springfield Thunderbirds announced a five-year affiliation deal with the St. Louis Blues of the NHL starting from the 2020–21 season.
 The affiliation with Florida did not yield any playoff appearances, but saw a number of players recalled to the NHL.
 The team had seen attendance rise in each of its four seasons.
 Drew Bannister was announced as the second head coach in team history coming from the Blues' previous affiliate, the San Antonio Rampage.
 However, due to the ongoing restrictions during the COVID-19 pandemic, the Thunderbirds were one of three teams that opted out of the 2020–21 AHL season.

 In the 2021-22 AHL season, with COVID restrictions lifted and the Thunderbirds having by far their best season, they led the Atlantic Division with a 43-26-4-3 record, with a team record average attendance of 5,375.
 They made the playoffs for the first time, sweeping the Wilkes-Barre/Scranton Penguins and the Charlotte Checkers in the first two rounds before winning the third against the Laval Rocket in seven games.
 In the Thunderbirds' first Calder Cup Finals appearance, they were defeated by the Chicago Wolves in five games.

+On October 4, 2024, the Thunderbirds renewed their affiliation agreement with the St. Louis Blues through the 2030–2031 season.

 The market was previously home to: